hacktivist123/CSS-Playground/README.md

 # CSS-Playground

-This is off a css course but built with React instead.
+This is project is based on an Advanced CSS course but I built it with ReactJS and styled-components instead.